nmharmon8/StockMarketGAN/README.md

+This project has stopped working.
+Quandl does not provide free stock data ant more. :(

 # Unsupervised Stock Market Features Construction using Bidirectional Generative Adversarial Networks (BiGAN)

 Check out the write up of the project and the current results -- [StockMarketGAN](https://nmharmon8.github.io/StockMarketGAN/)